martinjonsson01/pawntastic/documents/ta-protocols/ta-protocol-2021-10-08.md

 1. Application can instantiate multiple parts of the model, that is okay.
 1. Everything that is not private should be visible.
 1. It’s allowed.
-1. Doesn’t really matter, as long as we are consequent.
+1. Doesn’t really matter, as long as we are consistent.

 ## Wrap up